Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Background Suppression Strategy and Signal Purity Enhancement

 \subsection{Signal Retention and Background Rejection Efficiency}

-Following the identification of background-dominated regions through fitting described in Section~\ref{subsec:correlation_bkg_rejection}, the performance of the background rejection strategy is quantified in terms of the signal retention efficiency and the background rejection efficiency, evaluated as functions of the rejection bands defined in the $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ plane.
-The resulting efficiencies for the chosen $n\sigma$ ranges defined as and summarised in Table~\ref{tab:sig_back_eff}.
+Following the identification of background-dominated regions through fitting described in Section~\ref{subsec:correlation_bkg_rejection}, the performance of the background rejection strategy is quantified in terms of the signal retention efficiency and the background rejection efficiency described in equation~\ref{eq:eff_rej}, evaluated as functions of the rejection bands defined in the $(\theta_{Z\gamma}, P_{\mathrm{Higgs}})$ plane.
+The resulting efficiencies for the chosen $n\sigma$ ranges are defined as and summarised in Table~\ref{tab:sig_back_eff}.

 Here, $S_{\mathrm{in}}(n\sigma)$ and $B_{\mathrm{in}}(n\sigma)$ denote the signal and background yields obtained within the background-dominated region defined by the $n\sigma$ rejection criterion.
 These yields are computed from the reconstructed $m_{\ell\ell\gamma}$ distributions after applying appropriate event weighting based on the production cross sections and the integrated luminosity.
 The corresponding total signal and background yields, $S_{\mathrm{tot}}$ and $B_{\mathrm{tot}}$, are defined as the integrals of the same weighted $m_{\ell\ell\gamma}$ distributions over the full baseline phase-space region under consideration.